Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/arrays.md

 ## Object[] arrays

-You can create an array of different types using Object[].
+Actually, you can create an array of different types.

+--

+To do that, use Object[] for the type of your array.

 ```java
 Object[] x = new Object[]{1,2,3,"srk"};